Critical Sales Tax Compliance Steps Foreign Sellers Must Know

 Here is what you need to know…

-What are the Steps Required for Compliance as a Foreign Sellers?
+What are the Steps Required for Compliance as Foreign Sellers?

 ● The Tools to Track Your Sales Tax Liability to Determine when You Move to Get into Compliance.
 This is key because managing your cash flow as an Amazon FBA is key to your success.
-If you let sales tax “get ahead of you” and you wait too long to get in compliance, you may quickly find your business owing $10K, $20K, $50K or more in past sales tax, penalties, interest, and late filing fees.
-If you are behind on sales tax, read our blog post how to get back on track.
+If you let sales tax “get ahead of you,” and you wait too long to get in compliance, the 10% in sales tax, penalties, interest, and late filing fees will quickly grow in the states you had sales tax nexus.
+If you are behind on sales tax, read our blog post on how to get back on track.

 ○ Use your foreign company and obtain an EIN in the U.S. or